 Are you one of those hikers who prefers to take the less traveled paths?If yes, then Manaslu trekking is definitely the one for you.
 This trekking destination has recently opened to the world.
 This is one of the controlled trekking routes in Nepal, as it lies in close proximity to the Chinese border.

-This Manaslu trekking route, located in central Nepal, is a 177 kilometre trekking route starting at a low altitude of 375 metres to reach a final height of 5,300 metres.
-Because of this, the hiker is given the pleasure to sample various form of terrains existing for an ardent trekker.
-There is a diversity in flora and fauna.
-The same can be said for the cultural and religious side of the trek.
-As one changes terrain so do the animals and plant species.
+This Manaslu trekking route, located in central Nepal, is a 177-kilometer trekking route starting at a low altitude of 375 metres to reaching a final height of 5,300 metres.
+Because of this, the hiker is given the pleasure of sampling various forms of terrain that exist for an ardent trekker.
+There is a diversity of flora and fauna.
+The same can be said for the cultural and religious sides of the trek.
+As one changes terrain, so do the animals and plant species.

-In this trek, one passes through subtropical forest to alpine ones and to finally cold deserted conditions of the high Himalayan mountains.
+On this trek, one passes through subtropical forests to alpine ones and finally to the cold, deserted conditions of the high Himalayan mountains.

-Since, this route is of fragile ecosystem, a Nepalese Liaison officer would be a part of the hike to vouch that no litter is left behind in the area and all provision are to be carried along the trek.
-But, this should not be an impediment, as the eventual reward of the trek would be the panoramic and scintillating view of Mount Manaslu and other peaks.
+Since this route is a fragile ecosystem, a Nepalese Liaison officer would be a part of the hike to vouch that no litter is left behind in the area and all provisions are to be carried along the trek.
+This, however, should not be an impediment because the ultimate reward of the trek will be a panoramic and scintillating view of Mount Manaslu and other peaks.